Want to fight for the public interest and social justice?

 __________________________________________________________________

-Our civil-rights law firm plans to hire up to four summer law clerks for 2022.
+Our civil-rights law firm plans to hire up to four summer law clerks.
 We will determine the precise number as we get closer to the summer.
 We have a number of exciting matters that public-spirited law students would find interesting, including in the areas of employment discrimination and retaliation, sexual harassment, Title IX retaliation, the First Amendment, whistleblower lawsuits, voting rights, section 1983 police-misconduct cases, and white-collar-criminal defense.
 We have a lot cooking and plan to immerse our law students in deeply substantive work.

 We seek the following attributes: